-Video interviews and presentations
+Video and Voice Recordings

 Based on our faculty’s experience in applying for digital banking licences in different jurisdictions, this session is designed to outline the relationship with regulators.
 It starts with an overview of regulatory regimes globally and the issues regulators are most concerned about.

 How does a bank mobilise its people to take on the innovation journey?
 Where in a bank should investments in innovation sit?
 What are the different ways a bank can invest in innovation in their respective markets, and how can a bank onboard these innovations?

 After discussing organisational structures, we zero in on the ability of the institution to manage the three areas of risk—what does it mean to take on an integrated approach to risk?
 We also discuss the role of the treasurer in a digital world.
 We discuss how asset and liability management (ALM), funds-transfer pricing, and other treasury functions are ripe for a revolution.
 We also look at environmental, social and governance (ESG) goals and examine how the products may have to change in the light of new digital challenges.

 We conclude the programme by presenting strategies for various marketplace realities.
 Participants will also be required to personalise strategies applicable to their respective institutions.
 We will challenge you to think transformationally – if the product does not change, nothing will change in finance.
 We want you to imagine what your own future products will look like.
 These will be documented and presented as a report to each participant within two weeks after the session.